jdcloudcom/en/documentation/Big-Data-&-Analytics/Stream-Hub/Operation-Guide/sdk.md

 ## SDK Description<br>
-The streaming data bus allows users to write and read data through SDK.
+The Stream Hub allows users to write and read data through SDK.
 For the time being, only the JAVA language SDK is supported, with the specific method for use as follows: <br><br>
 1. **Download SDK**<br>
 https://xdata.jdcloud.com/map/spsdownload/downLoadJavaSDK.action<br><br>
 2. **Install SDK**<br>